Osaka City 大阪市

 ②How to pay your water bill

-You can pay for the water you use by bank account debit, credit card, or cash.
+You can pay for the water you use by bank account debit, credit card, by smartphone or by cash using the billing slip.

 https://www.city.osaka.lg.jp/suido/page/0000540688.html